|

 within its borders.
 Its back-to-back jerry-built houses were the

-most distinctive feature of the Mancunian industrial landscape
+most distinctive feature of the Mancunian industrial landscape and

-and typified the worst excesses of profiteering and human exploitation
+typified the worst excesses of profiteering and human exploitation

 by unscrupulous mill owners and landlords.
-The Chorlton mills
+The Chorlton mills occupied

-Street and Chester Street.
-The area around Rosamund Street, Charles
+and Chester Street.
+The area around Rosamund Street, Charles Street

-Street and Jenkinson Street became known as "Little Ireland"
+and Jenkinson Street became known as "Little Ireland"

 due to the large numbers of Irish immigrant workers living there.